How to Reduce Animation Production Costs

 Bad character animation is detrimental to any brand.
 As humans, we’re used to seeing other humans walking, talking, moving.
 And this perception comes so naturally that we all notice when a character isn’t moving in a natural, “human” way.
 This concept is actually called the uncanny valley, and it suggests that humanoid objects that imperfectly resemble actual human beings provoke feelings of eeriness and revulsion in observers.
 And of course, no brand wants to be associated with “feelings of eeriness and revulsion.”

-The number of scenes and transitions
+Video duration, number of scenes and transitions

 Also, with more scenes, we need more transitions — and coming up with smart transitions is not always easy.
 If you have a bunch of scenes to work with and want seamless transitions between them, you’ll need a lot of direction and animation work to make that happen.
 Using more traditional cuts and simple transitions will definitely help reduce your costs.